Skip to content

 Physical phone that has connected over USB before and has WiFi connection enabledLocal network connection

-Cloud phone / cloud phone instanceLocal network connection (enter the IP directly)
+Cloud phone / cloud phone instanceLocal network connection (enter the IP directly, or scan a subnet and select it)

 Option 1: USB cable (required for a physical phone's first time)